Illuminated2020/DeepAgents-AutoGLM/README_EN.md

 ### 🚧 In Progress / 📋 Planned

+- 🚧 `phone_task` may need to return more specific ToolMessage when interrupted, optimization under consideration
 - 🚧 iOS device support
 - 📋 More phone operation skills (**Contributions welcome!**)